 Areas of Interest:

 Water quality Effects of hydrology and morphology on stream function Forest-stream interactions Functional processes in stream ecosystems - nutrient cycling, respiration, and primary production Ecology of the hyporheic zone

 Water quality, Land use effects on aquatic ecosystems, Stream functional processes -nutrient cycling, respiration, and primary production, Ecology of the hyporheic zone

 Jack Jones taught courses and conducted limnological research at MU, starting in 1975.
 He collaborated with others to determine the relationship between nutrients and algal biomass in temperate lakes and streams.
 A long-term study of Missouri reservoirs shows trophic state is strongly related to physiography and human alteration of their drainage basins.
 Studies of regional limnology in several Asian countries show how the summer monsoon influences lake processes.
-Jones is currently Editor-in-Chief of Inland Waters and holds the title Curators’ Professor Emeritus.

 Dan started working in the limnology laboratory as an undergraduate in 1990.
 He received his BS in 1993 and his MS in 2010, both through the Department of Fisheries and Wildlife Sciences at the University of Missouri.
 As an undergraduate, he helped establish the Lakes of Missouri Volunteer Program; a successful program that is still engaging Missourian’s in the monitoring of reservoirs across the state.
 He has been the limnology laboratory manager since 2001.
 Away from work, Dan enjoys the outdoors and hopes to one day perfect his fly casting.